Adapted with permission from hot for food

 - Remove with a slotted spoon and place on a large plate or baking sheet lined with paper towels.
 Repeat until all remaining mushroom pieces are fried.
 Squeeze over the lemon juice and sprinkle with the parsley, if using.

-- Serve with a store-bought or homemade vegan tartar sauce for dipping, if desired.
+- Serve with a homemade vegan tartar sauce for dipping, if desired.

 Tip: To make an easy vegan cocktail sauce, combine 1/2 cup ketchup and 2 tbsp horseradish.
 You can also add a bit of lemon juice, hot sauce or garlic, if desired.